aws-samples/aws-online-data-migration-workshop/module4/README.md

 AWS Transfer is responsible for authenticating the user based on their SSH key and then authorises them based on the attached IAM Role and policy

-1. Head over to the Transfer
+1. Navigate to the Transfer for SFTP console <https://console.aws.amazon.com/transfer/home>
-    console <https://console.aws.amazon.com/transfer/home>

 2. Click on the SFTP server that you created in Task 3